LIKO-12/liko-12.github.io/docs/graphics/printing-text.md

 ## `print`

-Prints text to the screen.
+Print text to the screen.

 ### At a specific position on the screen with overflow wrapping